chanzuckerberg/cellxgene/README.md

 # cellxgene

-### An experiment in interactive, performant exploration of single cell transcriptomics data.
+### An interactive, performant explorer for single cell transcriptomics data.

 <img align="right" width="350" height="218" src="./example-dataset/cellxgene-demo.gif" pad="50px">
-cellxgene is an open-source exploration of how to bring powerful tools from modern web development to visualize and explore large single-cell transcriptomics datasets.
+cellxgene is an open-source experiment in how to bring powerful tools from modern web development to visualize and explore large single-cell transcriptomics datasets.
 Started in the context of the [Human Cell Atlas Consortium](https://www.humancellatlas.org/), cellxgene hopes to both **enable scientists** to explore their data and to **equip developers** with scalable and reusable patterns and frameworks for visualizing large scientific datasets.

 ## Features